pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-Once more, we need to complete the implementation by defining the appropriate
+Once again, we need to complete the implementation by defining the appropriate
 constructors and overriding the inherited abstract methods.
 Let's begin
 with the class `FooVar`: